German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 Revolutionary boats

-On September 17, 1919, the Revolutionary Military Council of the Baltic Fleet, on the basis of an inspection certificate of an English torpedo boat raised from the bottom in Kronstadt, turned to the Revolutionary Military Council with a request to order the urgent construction of English-type speedboats at our factories.
+On September 17, 1919, the Revolutionary Military Council of the Baltic Fleet, on the basis of an inspection report of an English torpedo boat raised from the bottom in Kronstadt, turned to the Revolutionary Military Council with a request to order the urgent construction of English-type high-speed boats at our factories.

-The issue was considered very quickly, and already on September 25, 1919, the GUK informed the Revolutionary Military Council that "due to the lack of special-type mechanisms that have not yet been manufactured in Russia, the construction of a series of such boats is certainly not feasible at present."
+The issue was considered very quickly, and already on September 25, 1919, the GUK reported to the Revolutionary Military Council that “due to the lack of mechanisms of a special type that have not yet been manufactured in Russia, the construction of a series of similar boats is currently certainly not feasible.”
 That was the end of the matter.

-But in 1922 Bekauri's Ostekhbyuro also became interested in planing boats.
-At his insistence, on February 7, 1923, the Main Naval Technical and Economic Directorate of the People's Commissariat for Maritime Affairs sent a letter to TsAGI "in connection with the emerging need for the fleet in gliders, the tactical tasks of which are: coverage area 150 km, speed 100 km / h, armament one machine gun and two 45 cm Whitehead mines, length 5553 mm, weight 802 kg.
+But in 1922, Bekauri’s Ostekhbyuro also became interested in planing boats.
+At his insistence, on February 7, 1923, the Main Marine Technical and Economic Directorate of the People's Commissariat for Maritime Affairs sent a letter to TsAGI “in connection with the emerging need for the fleet in gliders, the tactical tasks of which are: operating area 150 km, speed 100 km/h, armament one machine gun and two 45 cm Whitehead mines, length 5553 mm, weight 802 kg."

 By the way, V.I.
-Bekauri, not really relying on TsAGI and Tupolev, secured himself and in 1924 ordered a planing torpedo boat from the French company Pikker.
-However, for a number of reasons, the construction of torpedo boats abroad did not take place.
+Bekauri, not really relying on TsAGI and Tupolev, played it safe and in 1924 ordered a planing torpedo boat from the French company Picker.
+However, for a number of reasons, the construction of torpedo boats abroad never took place.

 Planing float

-The planing boat ANT-3 was based on a seaplane float.
-The top of this float, which actively affects the strength of the structure, was transferred to Tupolev's boats.
-Instead of an upper deck, they had a steeply curved convex surface, which is difficult for a person to hold on to even when the boat is stationary.
-When the boat was on the move, it was deadly dangerous to leave its conning tower - the wet, slippery surface threw off absolutely everything that fell on it (unfortunately, with the exception of ice, in winter conditions the boats froze over in the surface part).
-When, during the war, troops had to be transported on torpedo boats of the G-5 type, people were put in single file in the chutes of torpedo tubes, they had nowhere else to be.
-With relatively large reserves of buoyancy, these boats could carry practically nothing, since there was no room for cargo in them.
+The ANT-3 planing boat was based on a seaplane float.
+The top of this float, which actively influences the strength of the structure, was transferred to Tupolev boats.
+Instead of an upper deck, they had a sharply curved convex surface, on which it is difficult for a person to stay on, even when the boat is stationary.
+When the boat was underway, leaving its conning tower was mortally dangerous - the wet, slippery surface threw off absolutely everything that fell on it (unfortunately, with the exception of ice, in winter conditions the boats froze in the surface part).
+When during the war it was necessary to transport troops on torpedo boats of the G-5 type, the people were put in single file into the chutes of the torpedo tubes; they had nowhere else to be.
+Possessing relatively large reserves of buoyancy, these boats could transport practically nothing, since they had no space to accommodate cargo.

-The design of the torpedo tube borrowed from English torpedo boats was also unsuccessful.
-The minimum boat speed at which he could launch his torpedoes was 17 knots.
-At a slower speed and at a stop, the boat could not fire a torpedo salvo, as this would mean suicide for it - an imminent torpedo hit.
+The design of the torpedo tube, borrowed from English torpedo boats, also turned out to be unsuccessful.
+The minimum speed of the boat at which it could fire its torpedoes was 17 knots.
+At a slower speed and at a stop, the boat could not fire a torpedo salvo, since this would mean suicide for it - an inevitable torpedo hit.

-On March 6, 1927, the ANT-3 boat, later called the Firstborn, was sent to railway from Moscow to Sevastopol, where he was safely launched.
+On March 6, 1927, the ANT-3 boat, later named “Pervenets”, was sent to railway from Moscow to Sevastopol, where it was safely launched.
 From April 30 to July 16 of the same year, ANT-3 was tested.

-On the basis of the ANT-3, the ANT-4 boat was created, which developed a speed of 47.3 knots (87.6 km / h) in tests.
-According to the ANT-4 type, serial production of torpedo boats, called Sh-4, was launched.
-They were built in Leningrad at the plant.
-Marty (former Admiralty Shipyard).
+On the basis of the ANT-3, the ANT-4 boat was created, which developed a speed of 47.3 knots (87.6 km/h) during testing.
+Serial production of torpedo boats based on the ANT-4 type began, called Sh-4.
+They were built in Leningrad at the plant named after.
+Marti (former Admiralty Shipyard).
 The cost of the boat was 200 thousand rubles.
 The Sh-4 boats were equipped with two Wright-Typhoon gasoline engines supplied from the USA.
-The armament of the boat consisted of two groove-type torpedo tubes for 450-mm torpedoes of the 1912 model, one 7.62-mm machine gun and smoke-generating equipment.
-Total at the plant.
+The boat's armament consisted of two groove-type torpedo tubes for 450-mm torpedoes of the 1912 model, one 7.62-mm machine gun and smoke-generating equipment.
+In total at the plant.
 Marty in Leningrad, 84 Sh-4 boats were built.

 Torpedo boat D-3